MichelAyres/PySendmail/README.md

 # PySendmail
-Send mail with pdf attachments with python
+Send email with pdf attachments with python from a folder with 'N' emails.